Whoa! This problem is an emergency. It needs a real solution, right now! (Or else employees won’t get paid.)

-The law requires your bank to wait 21 calendar days after a levy is issued, before turning over your bank account funds.
-Usually the money is sent the next business day, after the 21 days expire.
+The law requires your bank to wait 21 calendar days after a levy is issued before turning over your bank account funds for tax resolution.
+Usually, the money is sent the business day after the 21 days expire.
 Your bank can be punished is it fails to send the funds to the IRS as part of this tax resolution process.

 Of course, there are exceptions:

-• Your bank won’t surrender funds that are already subject to a court order or other court attachment.
+- Your bank won’t surrender funds that are already subject to a court order or other court attachment.
 For example: funds to satisfy a child support order cannot be used to satisfy the levy.

-• During the holding period, a levy might be released, or the amount owed could decrease.
+- During the holding period, a levy might be released, or the amount necessary for tax settlement could decrease.

 Payroll is Friday – What Can I Do Right Now?

 Everyone suggests asking for a personal hardship exception.
-This applies when IRS’s collection enforcement action prevents you from meeting your basic personal needs.
+This applies when the IRS’s collection enforcement action prevents you from meeting your basic personal needs.
 But that doesn’t apply to business needs, or payroll.
 The hardship exception does not help you in this situation.
 So how, then, can you ensure those funds necessary for payroll are not taken for tax settlement instead?

 To release a levy, we must meet three different goals.
-We prove to IRS that:
+We prove to the IRS that:

-• Maintaining this levy would create an undue burden on everyone involved, including on IRS;
+- Maintaining this levy would create an undue burden on everyone involved, including on the IRS;

-• The client is actively working to resolve all of his/her tax problems, and can clearly demonstrate a plan for permanent resolution; and
+- The client is actively working to resolve all of his/her tax problems, and can clearly demonstrate a plan for permanent tax resolution; and

 Act immediately.
-Find a specialist.
+Find a tax consultant.
 Even if you are too busy, or just overwhelmed by the situation, the problem still must be resolved.
 Taking no action only compounds the problem.